fbanados/ProvBuild/README.md

    ```
    > ip a
    ```
 You can now jump to the "ProvBuild Interface and Demo" section.
-Note that Step 1 will initialize the server, but not open the browser, you will need to identif
+Note that Step 1 will initialize the server, but not open the browser.
+You need to access the tool in your browser at `VM_IP:5000`.

 ## Tool